thacherT1D/webdevstuff/Data_Structures__Algorithms/CS_BIGO.md

 Let's take a look at this even more concretely.
 The following function takes in two arguments: a callback and an array.
 It returns the time it takes your computer to execute the code in the callback.

+This function can be used to test performance time in a web browser:

 ```javascript
 function testPerformance(callback, arr) {
   var t0 = performance.now();